ClinVar Miner

 ClinGen FBN1 Variant Curation Expert Panel, ClinGen RCV000663701 SCV003762202 uncertain significance Marfan syndrome 2022-12-01 reviewed by expert panel curation NM00138 c.4214T>G is a missense variant in FBN1 predicted to cause a substitution of leucine by an arginine at amino acid position 1405.
 This variant has been reported 14 times in ClinVar: 7 times as likely benign and 7 times as of uncertain significance (Variation ID: 200041).
 This variant has been reported in the literature and identified by multiple institutions in probands with various features of connective tissue but none with a diagnosis of Marfan syndrome (PMID: 19012347; Mayo Clinic, Bichat Hospital, Universitair Ziekenhuis Gent, Universitair Ziekenhuis Antwerpen).
 In one family, this variant was found to segregate with mitral valve dystrophy in one family member (Bichat Hospital).
 This variant has been identified in 0.021% (27/129150) of alleles in the European population in gnomAD v2.1.1 (BS1; https://gnomad.broadinstitute.org/variant/15-48764870-A-C).
 Computational prediction and evolutionary conservation anaylsis tools are unclear about this variant predicted impact (REVEL = 0.726 which is below 0.750 threshold).
 Due to there being insufficient evidence, this variant is classified as uncertain significance for Marfan syndrome based on the ACMG/AMP criteria applied, as specified by the ClinGen FBN1 VCEP: BS1.

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000505775 SCV000919336 likely benign not specified 2021-02-01 criteria provided, single submitter clinical testing Variant summary: FBN1 c.4214T>G (p.Leu1405Arg) results in a non-conservative amino acid change located in the EGF-like domain (IPR000742) of the encoded protein sequence.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000505775 SCV000919336 likely benign not specified 2024-09-16 criteria provided, single submitter clinical testing Variant summary: FBN1 c.4214T>G (p.Leu1405Arg) results in a non-conservative amino acid change located in the EGF-like domain (IPR000742) of the encoded protein sequence.
 Three of five in-silico tools predict a damaging effect of the variant on protein function.
 The variant allele was found at a frequency of 0.00011 in 251436 control chromosomes, predominantly at a frequency of 0.00021 within the Non-Finnish European subpopulation in the gnomAD database.
-The observed variant frequency within Non-Finnish European control individuals in the gnomAD database is approximately 2 fold of the estimated maximal expected allele frequency for a pathogenic variant in FBN1 causing Aortopathy phenotype (0.00011), strongly suggesting that the variant is a benign polymorphism found primarily in populations of Non-Finnish European origin. c.4214T>G has been reported in the literature in a small family with Adoloscent idiopathic scoliosis in two siblings, but no significant features of Marfan syndrome, where it demonstrated incomplete segregation (unaffected mother with the variant) with disease (Buchan_2014, Haller_2015), a patient diagnosed with other connective tissue diseases with vascular involvement, but not Marfan syndrome (Rybczynski_2008), as a reportedly de-novo variant in a patient presenting with recurrent coronary dissections who did not fulfill the Ghent nosology for Marfan syndrome (von Hundelshausen_2015), in a family member of a kindred where the molecular basis of disease was attributed to a different cause, namely, a pathogenic variant in the COL5A1 gene (Richer_2020).
+The observed variant frequency within Non-Finnish European control individuals in the gnomAD database is approximately 1.87 fold of the estimated maximal expected allele frequency for a pathogenic variant in FBN1 causing Aortopathy phenotype (0.00011). c.4214T>G has been reported in the literature in a small family with Adoloscent idiopathic scoliosis in two siblings, but no significant features of Marfan syndrome, where it demonstrated incomplete segregation (unaffected mother with the variant) with disease (Buchan_2014, Haller_2015), a patient diagnosed with other connective tissue diseases with vascular involvement, but not Marfan syndrome (Rybczynski_2008), as a reportedly de-novo variant in a patient presenting with recurrent coronary dissections who did not fulfill the Ghent nosology for Marfan syndrome (von Hundelshausen_2015), in a family member of a kindred where the molecular basis of disease was attributed to a different cause, namely, a pathogenic variant in the COL5A1 gene (Richer_2020).
 These report(s) do not provide unequivocal conclusions about association of the variant with Marfan syndrome and/or an FBN1 associated Aortopathy.
 To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
-Seven clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar after 2014 without evidence for independent evaluation.
-Multiple laboratories reported the variant with conflicting assessments (likely benign, n=2; VUS, n=5).
-Some submitters cite overlapping evidence utilized in the context of this evaluation.
+The following publications have been ascertained in the context of this evaluation (PMID: 19012347, 26333736, 24833718, 25519456, 32938213).
+ClinVar contains an entry for this variant (Variation ID: 200041).
 Based on the evidence outlined above, the variant was classified as likely benign.

 Illumina Laboratory Services, Illumina RCV001116399 SCV001274467 uncertain significance Familial thoracic aortic aneurysm and aortic dissection 2017-04-28 criteria provided, single submitter clinical testing This variant was observed as part of a predisposition screen in an ostensibly healthy population.
 A literature search was performed for the gene, cDNA change, and amino acid change (where applicable).
 No publications were found based on this search.
 Allele frequency data from public databases did not allow this variant to be ruled in or out of causing disease.
 Therefore, this variant is classified as a variant of unknown significance.